abumq/easyloggingpp/README.md

 * `VERBOSE_LOG_FORMAT` Sets format used for `VERBOSE` logs
 * `QA_LOG_FORMAT` Sets format used for `QA` logs
 * `TRACE_LOG_FORMAT` Sets format used for `TRACE` logs

+The default format for each of above log level has been made default after careful analysis to improve readibility while investigating by looking at logs.

 #### Other Configurations
 * `SHOW_STD_OUTPUT` Flag for showing log in standard output (terminal or command prompt for example)